 In 1994, the Bauman's opened Bauman's Vermilion Funeral Home in Tower.
 This restored local funeral service to the Tower area after a 30 year absence.
 This stand alone facility is located on Tower's Main street and is a welcomed addition to the area.

 Ryder Undertaking and Furniture in North Hibbing was founded in 1898 by Mr. William T. Ryder.
 As North Hibbing was moved in its entirety because of expanding mining operations, Ryder Funeral Home relocated to its current location.
 Mr. Ryder's son-in-law: "Red" Johnson purchased the Funeral Home and renamed it Johnson-Ryder Funeral Home.
 Jim Daniels purchased the funeral home from the Johnson family in 1974 and renamed it Daniels Funeral Home.
-The Daniels Funeral Home, in Hibbing, was purchased by the Baumans in the Fall of 1998.
-Greg Anderson was named the managing partner; and the firm was renamed Anderson-Daniels Funeral Home.
+The Daniels Funeral Home, was purchased by the Baumans in the Fall of 1998.
+Greg Anderson was named the managing director; and the firm was renamed Anderson-Daniels Funeral Home.